Last updated: June 23, 2021

 If you have a large collection or are incubating eggs, you may want to invest in a backup generator instead of trying to juggle emergency care for a roomful of reptiles.
-Keep in mind that outdoor generators are generally more powerful than indoor generators, and are thus capable of powering more devices.
+Keep in mind that outdoor generators (gas/solar powered) or are generally more powerful than indoor generators/portable batteries, and are thus capable of powering more devices.

 As soon as a gas leak is discovered, open all windows and evacuate your reptiles immediately.
 Small animals are more sensitive to carbon monoxide, and will begin to suffer ill effects before you do.
 Carbon monoxide’s effects on reptiles are similar to those in humans: they will begin to act drowsy, may become more defensive/cranky, and show other signs of distress (for example, a bearded dragon’s beard may darken).
 If any of your animals have lost consciousness, rush them outside for fresh air and call your vet’s emergency line for instructions on performing reptile CPR.

 Once they have been evacuated, notify your gas company and do not return your reptiles to the house until the problem has been resolved.
 Monitor them carefully after the event to make sure they recover, and if you suspect lingering effects, call your vet.
 They may require oxygen therapy.